-You can also find this information in the company profiles on financial news sources as well as brokerage sites.
-So let’s dive into this DD meaning stocks checklist.
+You can also find this information in the company profiles on financial news sources and brokerage sites.
+So, let’s dive into this DD, meaning stocks checklist.

-Before you take the plunge into any stock, look at the total value of the company itself.
+Before you plunge into any stock, look at the company’s total value.
 This can be done by looking at how much stock price moves, ownership, and the company’s potential.

-If you’re looking for a company that’s set to have stable revenue streams and a wide investor base, then look at large-cap and mega-cap companies.
+If you’re looking for a company with stable revenue streams and a wide investor base, look at large-cap and mega-cap companies.
 For those willing to take a little more risk, you might choose to go with mid-cap or small-cap companies.
 These companies tend to have parabolic stock prices.
 That fluctuation also translates to revenue.

-DD meaning stocks when it comes to trends is being patient.
+DD, meaning stocks, regarding trends, is being patient.
 Take time to monitor how the company’s movement goes.
-Things like revenue expenditures, profits, and return on equity are things to looked at over time.
-Therefore, we suggest monitoring the company’s trends for at least a few quarters or even a year before deciding whether to go ahead with the purchase of the stock.
+Things like revenue expenditures, profits, and return on equity are things to look at over time.
+Therefore, we suggest monitoring the company’s trends for at least a few quarters or even a year before deciding whether to purchase the stock.

 Once you have a firm understanding of the company’s size and the revenue it brings in, you should also look at other companies of similar ilk.
-You should take a look at companies that reside in the same industry and compare their profit margins with the company you’re considering buying the stock from.
-This’ll help you understand the industry and what’s expected from a company within it.
+It would be best to look at companies in the same industry and compare their profit margins with those you’re considering buying the stock from.
+This will help you understand the industry and what’s expected from a company.

-The next step in the due diligence process is to take a look at the P/E ratio, the PEGs, and the P/S ratio.
-These are valuation ratios that’re important to the overall decision and can be calculated easily.
-The first ratio (P/E) is meant to allow the investor to gauge what they can expect from the company’s stock price.
+The next step in the due diligence process is to look at the P/E ratio, the PEGs, and the P/S ratio.
+These valuation ratios are important to the overall decision and can be calculated easily.
+The first ratio (P/E) allows investors to gauge what they can expect from the company’s stock price.

-PEGs is a ratio tied into what the investors of that company themselves are expecting to earn.
-And how it compares to other earnings from other stocks.
-As for the P/S ratio, this helps you compare the company’s value in relation to the balance sheets, debt, and revenue.
+PEGs is a ratio tied to what the investors of that company themselves are expecting to earn.
+And how it compares to earnings from other stocks.
+As for the P/S ratio, this helps you compare the company’s value with the balance sheets, debt, and revenue.

-Next, you should look at whether the company is still the founders’ own or is run by a board of directors.
+Next, you should examine whether the company is still the founders’ own or is run by a board of directors.
 This can all be found on the website.
-The big thing in this part of the process is to look at whether the founders or shareholders have been selling shares at a high rate.
-As this could be a sign of something going on.
+The big thing in this part of the process is to look at whether the founders or shareholders have been selling shares at a high rate, as this could be a sign of something going one.

 Next, take a look at the balance sheets.
 This is where you can check to see all the assets and liabilities.
-The balance sheet is also the place where you can check the level of debt.
-As well as the amount of cash that is available to the company.
+The balance sheet is also where you can check the level of debt and the amount of cash available to the company.

-Continuing with the DD meaning stocks checklist, you should make a point to research short-term and long-term prices.
-Look at the movements of the stock over a few quarters at least.
+Continuing with the DD, meaning stocks checklist, you should research short-term and long-term prices.
+Look at the stock movements over a few quarters, at least.
 Also, knowing how many shares are available is a good idea when completing your due diligence.

-Lastly in this DD meanings stocks list, you should open up a dialogue with analysts or professionals.
+Lastly, in this DD meanings stocks list, you should open up a dialogue with analysts or professionals.
 Get their take on the long-term trends of the company and the industry itself.
-After that, all there is to dissect all the information you have compiled and decide what long and short-term risks you are willing to take.
+After that, all there is to do is dissect all the information you have compiled and decide what long- and short-term risks you are willing to take.